The majority of this guide is tailored for Windows users.

 - Use 2 factor authentication like a Yubikey, or GoogleAuth on any website that offers it; it's a second layer of defence against phishing.

-- If you've been sent a shortened link, either use a link preview service or flat up don't click it!
+- If you've been sent a shortened link, either use a link preview service or do not click it!

 - Disable any extensions that have been installed by 3rd party software - java/toolbars/etc, minus antivirus.

-- Adblock edge: Eliminate adverts from the internet; adverts often are malicious!
-ABP has 'whitelisted' adverts.
+- uBlock Origin: Eliminate adverts from the internet; adverts often are malicious!
+Both "AdBlock" extensions, Plus and Edge, are now considered out-of-date.

 - NoScript: Nerfs scripts on the internet; you have to manually allow sites to run scripts.
 Can help prevent malicious scripts running.

-- Https everywhere: An extension made by the EFF; Requests a https connection on all/most sites.
+- HTTPS Everywhere: An extension made by the EFF; Enforces an https (SSL) connection on sites whenever possible.

 - requestpolicy: Protects against CSRF (Controls cross-site requests).